MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/intent-classifier.md

 ![No intents](./media/intent-classifier-tutorial/no-intents-message.png)

-Click on the 'Add intent' button, and you will see the a panel window launched from right side:
+Click on the 'Add intent' button, and you will see a panel window launched from right side:

 ![New intent](./media/intent-classifier-tutorial/add-intent.png)